 |Very Good||Open Water / CMAS *||111.9||18.2490333333||-63.0918166667|

-To learn more about snorkeling, including suggestions and helpful tips for both experienced divers and beginners, read this comprehensive guide to diving in the Caribbean.
+For more information concerning snorkeling, including helpful suggestions and tips for both experienced divers and beginners, check out our extensive discussion of diving in the Caribbean.

 Anguilla appears to be a sleepy island upon first glance, but in actuality it is alive with beautiful marine life just waiting to be discovered.
 Plan to make a day of snorkeling or diving, and bring home memories that will last you a lifetime.